Skin disorders - erythema

 - Antibiotics.
 If you have an infection, though research suggests many cases of erythema can be resolved without antibiotics

 - Antiviral medications such as acyclovir and valacyclovir, if you have a virus

 To treat erythema, you must treat the underlying cause.
-It is important to get a proper diagnosis from your doctor before using any complementary and alternative therapies.
-Not all CAM therapies are appropriate for all people, and some may interact with conventional medicines or therapies, so you should use CAM therapies only under the guidance of a physician.
+It is important to get a proper diagnosis from your doctor before using complementary and alternative therapies (CAM).
+Not all CAM therapies are appropriate for all people, and some may interact with conventional medicines or therapies.
+You should use CAM therapies only under the guidance of a physician.
 Some CAM therapies may be used to: